wordofwarning/wordofwarning.org/current/2014-emergency/index.md

 *Presented by* Word of Warning, STUN + Z-arts

 ###Saturday 4 October 2014, 12noon-10pm.
 Free
-**Manchester's fifteenth free micro-marathon of the bizarre + the beautiful pops up throughout the cavernous realms of Z-arts — drop in for ten minutes or stay for ten hours…**
+**Manchester's fifteenth free micro-marathon of the bizarre + the beautiful pops up throughout the cavernous realms of Z-arts — drop in for ten minutes or stay for the full ten hours…**

 From gallery to theatre, changing room to basement, Z-arts will reverberate with some 28 individual shows in our fifteenth performance lucky-dip, happening for the first time under one roof… Your chance to sample the different — all for free, featuring (*participating artists subject to change*):